DolphinBox/sathya/docs/Developing_Modules.md

 edited offline/externally (this could be a plus).

 The third option you have is to bring your own config.
 Feel free to do whatever you want in your module's directory.

+## Databases
+Besides using the ServerState to store data in a "NoSQL" style, your module is free to require external databases (MySQL, Postgre, MSSQL, Redis, Mongo, etc).

 ## Background Services
 SathyaServer provides a service to regularly call a function in your module.
 For example, this is used in the Integrity